pygae/galgebra/doc/galgebra.md

 Submanifolds
 ------------

-In general the geometric algebra that the user defines exists on the tangent space of a manifold (see section [sect<sub>m</sub>anifold]).
+In general the geometric algebra that the user defines exists on the tangent space of a manifold (see section [sect_manifold]).
 The submanifold class, `Sm`, is derived from the `Ga` class and allows one to define a submanifold of a manifold by defining a coordinate mapping between the submanifold coordinates and the manifold coordinates.
 What is returned as the submanifold is the geometric algebra of the tangent space of the submanifold.
 The submanifold for a geometric algebra is instantiated with

 `Ga.sm(map,coords,root=’e’,norm=False)`